phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on the discount parameter of the PYP model.

+The ``prior-event_time.pdf`` plot confirms the distribution of sampled divergence times closely matches the expected exponential prior distribution on divergence times (orange line):

 .. figure:: /images/prior-sampling-pyp-prior-event_time.png
     :align: center